J3RN/mnml/README.md

        bar -> "bar"
        true -> "neither foo nor bar"
     ```
     This style is terse which grants it a nice clarity.
-However, my biggest gripe is that this `if`'s "else" else is `true ->`.
-Indeed, in mnml, unlike in Erlang or many lisps, every `if`/`cond` must be "covering", meaning that it must have an "else", so `true ->` would crop up everywhere.
+However, my biggest gripe is that this `if`'s "else" is `true ->`.
+Indeed, mnml, unlike in Erlang or many lisps, requires that every `if`/`cond` must be "covering", meaning that it must have an "else", so `true ->` would crop up everywhere.
 A bit of a weird style, in my opinion, which leads us to the last option:
 3. Custom hybrid:
     ```mnml
     if foo -> "foo"